Consensys/starknet-snap/docs/tutorial-resolving-stuck-funds.md

 1. Open your wallet application.
 2. Navigate to the installed Snaps section.
 3. Find the StarkNet Snap and select it.
-4. Click on “Uninstall” or “Remove” to uninstall the StarkNet Snap.
+4. Click on "Uninstall" or "Remove" to uninstall the StarkNet Snap.

 ## Step 2: Access the Dev StarkNet Snap Website to Install the Old StarkNet Snap
 1. Go to the dev environment here: [https://staging.snaps.consensys.io/starknet](https://staging.snaps.consensys.io/starknet)